stefanspringer1/SwiftWorkflow/README.md

 [^6]: Using actors (with `async` methods) as loggers would also have _advantages_, e.g. making it easy to ensure that the actual logging has happened before continuing.

-To force an execution, use `execution.async.force` in asynchronous contexts instead of `execution.async.force`:
+To force an execution, use `execution.async.force` in asynchronous contexts instead of `execution.force`:

 ```Swift
 await execution.async.force {
     await bye_step(during: execution, data: data)
 }
 ```

-Note that the sub-steps of `bye_step` are _not_ automatically forced.

 In an asynchronous setting, consider setting the logging level e.g. for a `PrintLogger` to `Warning` or `Iteration`.